Hinge/kotlin-guides/style.md

 site_nav_category: style
 ---

-This document serves as the complete definition of Google's Android coding standards for source code in the Kotlin Programming Language.
-A Kotlin source file is described as being in Google Android Style if and only if it adheres to the rules herein.
+This document serves as the complete definition of Hinge's Android coding standards for source code in the Kotlin Programming Language.
+A Kotlin source file is described as being in Hinge Android Style if and only if it adheres to the rules herein.

 Like other programming style guides, the issues covered span not only aesthetic issues of formatting, but other types of conventions or coding standards as well.
 However, this document focuses primarily on the hard-and-fast rules that we follow universally, and avoids giving advice that isn't clearly enforceable (whether by human or tool).

+This is Hinge's fork of the Android Kotlin Style Guide.
+Portions of this page are reproduced from work created and <a href="http://code.google.com/policies.html">shared by the Android Open Source Project</a> and used according to terms described in the <a href="http://creativecommons.org/licenses/by/2.5/">Creative Commons 2.5 Attribution License.</a>

 _<a href="changelog.html">Last update: {{ site.changes.last.date | date: "%Y-%m-%d" }}</a>_